Sperm whale: Sperm whaling

-Current conservation status
+Conservation status

 The total number of sperm whales in the world is unknown, but is thought to be in the hundreds of thousands.
 The conservation outlook is brighter than for many other whales.
 Commercial whaling has ceased, and the species is protected almost worldwide, though records indicate that in the 11-year period starting from 2000, Japanese vessels have caught 51 sperm whales.
-Fishermen do not target the creatures sperm whales eat, but long-line fishing operations in the Gulf of Alaska have complained about sperm whales stealing fish from their lines.
+Fishermen do not target sperm whales to eat, but long-line fishing operations in the Gulf of Alaska have complained about sperm whales "stealing" fish from their lines.

-Currently, entanglement in fishing nets and collisions with ships represent the greatest threats to the sperm whale population.
+Since the 2000s, entanglement in fishing nets and collisions with ships represent the greatest threats to the sperm whale population.
 Other threats include ingestion of marine debris, ocean noise, and chemical pollution.
 The International Union for Conservation of Nature (IUCN) regards the sperm whale as being "vulnerable".
 The species is listed as endangered on the United States Endangered Species Act.

 Sperm whales are listed on Appendix I and Appendix II of the Convention on the Conservation of Migratory Species of Wild Animals (CMS).
 It is listed on Appendix I as this species has been categorized as being in danger of extinction throughout all or a significant proportion of their range and CMS Parties strive towards strictly protecting these animals, conserving or restoring the places where they live, mitigating obstacles to migration and controlling other factors that might endanger them.
 It is listed on Appendix II as it has an unfavourable conservation status or would benefit significantly from international co-operation organised by tailored agreements.
 It is also covered by the Agreement on the Conservation of Cetaceans in the Black Sea, Mediterranean Sea and Contiguous Atlantic Area (ACCOBAMS) and the Memorandum of Understanding for the Conservation of Cetaceans and Their Habitats in the Pacific Islands Region (Pacific Cetaceans MOU).

 The species is protected under Appendix I of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
 This makes commercial international trade (including in parts and derivatives) prohibited, with all other international trade strictly regulated through a system of permits and certificates.